 If you're looking for more Halloween-themed activities or things to do in the evenings, check out our things to do at night section.

-You can find all shows and events in New Orleans here.
+You can find other events and comedy shows in New Orleans in October here.

 6. Enjoy Halloween in the Garden District